ShawnDriscoll/PyTravCalc/docs/source/introduction.rst

 * **Microsoft Windows**

-   **PyTravCalc** is being tested on Windows 10.
+   **PyTravCalc** is being tested on Windows 11.
-   This code is being tested on Windows 11.
+   It has been tested on Windows 10.

 * **Python 3.11**